Maemol/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 **BanditPolicy** will compare each run to the best run to date and stop any run that is not approaching the best accuracy.
 It’s a good policy in our case because all runs are in a similar range of accuracy and the median policy would not be suited in this case.

-Now let’s create the object to wrap the run configuration :
+Now let’s create the object to wrap the run configuration:

     # Create a HyperDriveConfig using the estimator, hyperparameter sampler, and policy.
     hyperdrive_config = HyperDriveConfig(estimator=est,